theonethread/falkor-auth-server/readme.md

 * 16 characters long secret for token encryption:
     * `-s <secret>` or `--secret <secret>`
     * `AUTH_SECRET=<secret>`
-* User database, either `mongodb+srv://` address, or relative path to `.yml` file:
+* User database address (or relative path to `.yml` file in `debug` builds):
     * `-D <db>` or `--db <db>`
     * `AUTH_DB=<db>`

 ## **User Data**

-Currently the server supports connecting to a MongoDB instance, or `.yml` file based authentication when compiled in debug mode for local testing.
+Currently the server supports connecting to a MongoDB instance, or using a mock `.yml` file based authentication when compiled in `debug` mode for local testing.

 ### **MongoDB**